 Some years later, the Meakers bought Pine Lake Marina from their daughter, Penny, who worked at Groote Schuur.
 Mr Meaker had been a fighter pilot with the RAF during World War II and he was the first South African pilot to fly a Jumbo 747 aircraft on its maiden flight from USA to South Africa in 1969.

 The Meakers' son, Ian was a chemical engineer involved in oil exploration.
 Sadly he died in an unfortunate accident in the Far East when a tanker exploded and he was killed on the quayside.
 It was noted by Dennis Cooke that Mr Meaker never got over the loss of his son.

 Their niece, Moya whose parents lived in Hermanus, had won the “Miss South Africa” crown in 1959.

-Later they bought the Groenewald property and the house became a restaurant called “Johnny’s Tavern”, that could have been named after John Solomon (formerly Beryl's faithful aide) who stayed on the property for years.
+When they bought the Groenewald property, the house was converted to a restaurant called “Johnny’s Tavern”, that could have been named after John Solomon (formerly Beryl's faithful aide) who stayed on the property for years.